Analysis of algorithms: Evaluating run-time complexity

 A given computer will take a discrete amount of time to execute each of the instructions involved with carrying out this algorithm.
-The specific amount of time to carry out a given instruction will vary depending on which instruction is being executed and which computer is executing it, but on a conventional computer, this amount will be deterministic.
-Say that the actions carried out in step 1 are considered to consume time T1, step 2 uses time T2, and so forth.
+Say that the actions carried out in step 1 are considered to consume time at most T1, step 2 uses time at most T2, and so forth.

 In the algorithm above, steps 1, 2 and 7 will only be run once.
 For a worst-case evaluation, it should be assumed that step 3 will be run as well.
-Thus the total amount of time to run steps 1-3 and step 7 is:
+Thus the total amount of time to run steps 1–3 and step 7 is: